Society Islands French Polynesia Travel Guide

 Learning a few basic Tahitian words shows consideration and welcomes positive interactions.

-Purchase a local SIM card upon arrival in Tahiti.
+Purchase a local SIM upon arrival in Tahiti.
 This helps with data for navigation and communication for the duration of your journey.

-Lunch service generally 12 PM to 2 PM; dinner begins around 6:30 PM, lasting until 9:30 PM.
+Lunch service commonly 12 PM to 2 PM; dinner begins around 6:30 PM, lasting till 9 o'clock:30 PM.

-Large banks with branches in Vaitape include Banque de Tahiti, Banque de Polynésie, and Banque Socredo.
+Major banks with branches in Vaitape include Banque de Tahiti, Banque de Polynésie, and Banque Socredo.

 An Overseas collectivity of france observes both French public holidays and its own local public holidays.